Mathématique: Chapter 63

 “What?”
 McKay breathed.

-“I was married,” Rush said, shrugging apologetically.
+“I was married.”
+Rush shrugged apologetically.
 “My understanding of the timetable is that my wife died in April.
 I seem to have joined the Air Force around the same time.
-I’m guessing this probably accounts for some of the more dramatic change in my demeanor.”
+I’m guessing this probably accounts for some of the more dramatic change in my demeanor?”

-“Oh god,” McKay said, one arm crossed over his chest, one hand covering his mouth.
+“Oh god.”
+McKay brought an arm across his chest, as though bracing his ribs.
 “And you found this out how?”

 “The internet,” Rush said.